-After a proposed term appointment is approved by the Dean, the complete file is sent to the Provost or the Vice Chancellor for Health Affairs for consideration.
-The Provost or the Vice Chancellor for Health Affairs notifies the Dean of the final action, and the Dean informs the department chair, where applicable, and executes the appointment, after which time announcement of term appointments can be made.
-Initial appointments to tenure-track positions require the approval of the Chancellor.
+After a proposed term appointment is approved by the Dean, the complete file is sent to the Provost for consideration.
+In the case of appointments in the School of Medicine Clinical Departments, approval is by the Dean of the School of Medicine (or Dean's designee), in consultation with the Provost.
+The Provost notifies the Dean of the final action, and the Dean informs the department chair, where applicable, and executes the appointment, after which time announcement of term appointments can be made.
+Initial appointments to tenure-track positions require the approval of the Chancellor (or the Chancellor's designee).